DaijobuDes/gatsbyjs-blog/content/blog/MADE4Learners-framework/index.md

 problem to me.
 Using mobile data can be very wasteful, especially if data is limited.
 When it comes to using video, it would probably use up to `1 GB` of data in an average of one hour.

+Low-end devices like low spec'd laptops, can sometimes be frustrating when a program loads very slowly, and when it comes to video conferencing, sometimes the program hangs due to high cpu usage, also crashing the program.
+The laptop camera sometimes would not respond resulting to display a black screen only.
+And microphone laptop has static feedback but good thing that video conferencing programs has noise suppression by default, resulting to less static feedback being heard by others and a clearer voice when speaking.